-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker, and thank you for asking that question. (interpretation ends) We are actually talking about the salary review right now.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for asking that question. (interpretation ends) We are actually talking about the salary review right now.

 Of course, HR is not the only home department working on that.
 We have to take into consideration about the next NEU collective agreement that we will be working on as well, so those are things that we have to keep in mind.